pandit986/Carrer/JobFillQuestion.md

 Testing & Debugging: Jest, Cypress, Chrome DevTools, and linting tools Version Control & Collaboration: Git and GitHub
 Cloud & Hosting: Experience with AWS and Azure for static hosting and cloud CDN services

+# Why should be hired you
+I have strong hands-on experience in React and React Native, demonstrated by my work at Fyntune Solutions, where I helped develop a platform serving over 100K daily users.
+My proficiency in modern JavaScript frameworks enables me to deliver scalable and efficient solutions quickly, making me an excellent fit for your team.